square/reader-sdk-flutter-plugin/docs/get-started.md

    **Reader SDK** settings page to configure Reader SDK in the next steps.

-## Step 4: Install Reader SDK for Android
+## Step 4: Configure Gradle for Reader SDK (Android)

-To use the Flutter plugin on Android devices, you need to install Reader SDK for Android so it is available to the Flutter library as a resource.
+To use the Flutter plugin on Android devices, you need to configure Gradle so it can download the Reader SDK package properly and make it available to the Flutter library as a resource.
 The key installation steps are outlined below.
 For more information on installing Reader SDK for Android, see the [Reader SDK Android Setup Guide] at [docs.connect.squareup.com].

 1. Change to the Android folder (`android`) at the root of your flutter project.